How To Become a Tour Manager

-Tour Managers work with Venue Managers, Promoters, Travel Agents, Band Members, Sound and Lighting Techs, Instrument Techs (Guitar Technicians, etc.), Sound Engineers, Tour Bus Drivers, Tour Coordinators, Production Managers, Tour Accountants and the Road Crew.
+Tour Managers also work with Travel Agents, Band Members, Sound and Lighting Techs, Instrument Techs (Guitar Technicians, etc.), Sound Engineers, Tour Bus Drivers, Tour Coordinators, Production Managers, Tour Accountants and the Road Crew.

 Tour Managers have a lot of responsibility, and not a lot of days off.
 Norman says, “I generally work at least 8 – 9 months out of the year.
 I’m a workaholic and need projects to keep me motivated.”